Details of the Grand County Jail

 Depositing Money into an Inmate Account

 Family and friends may make cash deposits into an inmate’s commissary account while in person at the jail.
 Money orders may be mailed to the jail and will be deposited into the inmate’s account.
-Money orders should be made payable to the inmate, using their full name, and should be mailed to:
+Money orders should be made payable to the inmate, using their full name, and should be mailed to:125 East Center Street

 Moab, Utah 84532